In this Article

 The process of losing collagen is a natural consequence of ageing and, as yet, there isn’t a way of completely stopping or reversing this process.
 (The closest we have is injecting our skin with skin plumping collagen fillers, which isn’t permanent nor for everyone).

-But we can help to boost collagen levels.
+We can help to naturally boost collagen levels.
 One of the most natural ways is to eat a diet rich in collagen boosting foods.
-Collagen requires vitamin C in order to be manufactured by the body, so filling up on plenty of citrus fruits, berries, kiwi fruits, broccoli, peppers and potatoes can boost vitamin C levels.
+Collagen requires vitamin C in order to be manufactured by the body.
+So filling up on plenty of citrus fruits, berries, kiwi fruits, broccoli, peppers and potatoes can boost vitamin C levels.

 The body also requires two amino acids, the building blocks of protein, called proline and glycine in order to make collagen.
-Egg whites, dairy products, wholewheat, asparagus and mushrooms are all rich in proline whilst the edible skin of pork and chicken are rich in glycine.
+Egg whites, dairy products, wholewheat bread, pasta and cereals, asparagus and mushrooms are all rich in proline whilst the edible skin of pork and chicken are rich in glycine.

 If you don’t eat animal based foods, aim for ‘complete’ plant based proteins (that contain all of the essential amino acids) such as those found in quinoa, buckwheat and soya products such as tofu.